 The trustworthy VW Kombi and my wife (Maarit) just off the Strzelecki track – camping overnight.
 Pic: solarbooks.com.au

 The Kombi was 100% reliable over some 25,000 km of mostly corrugated dirt tracks.
 These included the Birdsville, Oodnadatta and Strzelecki.
-Its low slung engine however precluded deep water crossings.
-Further, a Kombi is all but impossible keep straight line on soft mud tracks.
-I sold it a a few years later and bought an OKA ex-mining truck.
+Its low slung engine, however, precluded deep water crossings.
+Furthermore, a VW Kombi is all but impossible keep in a straight line on soft mud-tracks.
+I sold it a a few years later, and bought an OKA ex-mining truck.

 Our solar equipped RVs – the OKA

 OKAs are Australian 5.5 tonne 4WD trucks for fully off-road use.
 Some 550 or so were made from 1993 to 2010.
 Production then ceased.
 They are now sought after as stunning go-anywhere vehicles.
 Even after several hundred thousand kilometres they sell for well over their new price!
 Ours was a 14 seater coach-bodied version – made in 1994.

 The OKA crosses Wenlock river on the track to the tip of Cape York.
 The white dome is the antenna for its satellite phone.
 Pic: solarbooks.com.au

 I replaced the roof by a fibre glass pop-top.
 Also, I stripped the interior and built a dinette/double bed plus kitchen.
 The entire powder-coated white aluminium interior weighed under 75 kg.
 I also installed twin 220 litre water tanks, two 210 litre fuel tanks, a second spare wheel and a firewood rack.